Updated January 2023

 Summarizing OpenSearch vs. Elasticsearch

-In summary, OpenSearch is completely free and comes with a full suite of security features, with even more in the works.
+In summary, OpenSearch is completely free and comes with a full suite of security features.
 It’s missing some documentation and has a smaller community, but we see many companies working consistently to fill those gaps.

 Elasticsearch’s premium offerings come with more features, especially for visualization, and Elastic has a great library of documentation and tutorials.
 But, premium Elasticsearch can come at a hefty price, and the licensing changes are a real concern.